GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Nebular diagnostics

 We can convert the constraint on Ne/Fe to Fe/O by estimating Ne/O from emission lines of \neiii\ and \oiii.
 The ionization potential of $\rm Ne^{+}$ is close to that of $\rm O^{+}$.
 In the optical, the narrow emission lines suggest oxygen is mostly in $\rm O^{2+}$ \citep{ubler2023a}.
 Therefore, to a first order approximation, we have $\rm Ne/O \approx Ne^{2+}/O^{2+}$.
 This estimation would then only apply to the ionization zone occupied by optical narrow lines.
 In the optical, although \neiii$\lambda 3968$ is blended with H$\epsilon$ in PRISM, we can estimate the flux of H$\epsilon$ using the Case B ratio of H$\epsilon$/H$\beta$ modulated by dust attenuation.
 From \neiii$\lambda 3968$ and \oiii$\lambda 5007$, we obtained $\rm [Ne/O] \equiv log(Ne/O)-log(Ne/O)_\odot$ to range from $0.22$ to 0 for a range of $n_{\rm H}$ from $10^3~{\rm cm^{-3}}$ to $5\times 10^5~{\rm cm^{-3}}$.
 Given that oxygen can be depleted onto dust grains by $\sim 0.22$ dex in the ISM \citep{jenkins2009}, the result is compatible with an intrinsic stellar Ne/O being near-solar or super-solar.
 In either case, the resulting lower limit on Fe/O would be near-solar or super-solar.
-In Figure~\ref{fig:feo_relation} we compare the Fe/O of GS\_3073 with those in local metal-poor galaxies and MW stars \citep{gratton2003,cayrel2004,izotov2006,bensby2013,nissen2014}.
-The Fe/O of GS\_3073 is clearly above the overall scaling relation traced by the local targets.
+In Figure~\ref{fig:feo_relation} we compare the Fe/O of GS\_3073 with those in local metal-poor galaxies and MW stars \citep{gratton2003,cayrel2004,izotov2006,bensby2013,nissen2014}. \redtxt{From this comparison, one can see GS\_3073 has an Fe/O ratio either similar to or higher than those of local stars and galaxies with similar O/H ratios.}